 In June 2020 he was selected among the finalists of the COMBAT prize.

-From 2021 his works are part of the prestigious VONTOBEL art collection in Zurich which preserves, among others, works by Paul Graham and Viviane Sassen.
+His works are part of the VONTOBEL art collection in Zurich.

 In 2021 his project Laissez-Faire won the Prix Levallois.